$\mu$LO: Compute-Efficient Meta-Generalization of Learned Optimizers: Empirical evaluation

 \section{Empirical evaluation}

-We use a suite of optimization tasks to evaluate meta-generalization properties of our $\mu$LOs vs tuned $\mu$Adam~\citep{tensorv} and baseline LOs, including pretrained VeLO~\citep{velo} (the strongest publicly available pre-trained learned optimizer).
-We focus on evaluating generalization to wider networks, however, we also verify if $\mu$LOs can improve generalization to longer training horizons and deeper networks.
+We construct a suite of optimization tasks of varying width to evaluate the meta-generalization properties of our $\mu$LOs meta-trained on MLPs vs per-task tuned $\mu$Adam~\citep{tensorv}, per-task tuned SP AdamW~\citep{adamw}, and baseline SP LOs (meta-trained on MLP tasks).
+Our main focus is to evaluate meta-generalization to wider networks as this is a key weakness of learned optimizers in previous works.
+However, we also establish the generalization properties of $\mu$LOs to deeper networks and longer training horizons.
+Please note that while $\mu$LOs inherit the theoretical properties of $\mu$P for width scaling, our findings with respect to deeper networks and longer training are purely empirical.